Aboriginal and Torres Strait Islander viewers are warned that the following may contain images and voices of deceased persons.

 In recent years, there has been an increase in the teaching of Indigenous languages in government, Catholic & independent schools.
 In 2005, when 133 languages were taught in schools, 45 were Indigenous languages.
 A listing of most of these can be found from the research study into The State and Nature of Languages in Australian Schools.
 2

 By 2008 it had risen to more than 80 languages and about 29 000 students.
 3 It is hoped this increases so further language loss is avoided.

 This page gives access to information about Indigenous languages, resources, curriculum offerings, community sites, government sites and studies, more.

-An Indigenous Language Map is found at the Australian ABC.
+This Indigenous Language Map can be found at AIATSIS.

 Diana Eades, UNE.
 Background, vocabulary, sounds, some grammatical features, pragmatics, resources.